TK-K

 Overview

-Transitional Kindergarten & Kindergarten are offered to our youngest learners on both the North and South campuses.
+Transitional Kindergarten (TK) & Kindergarten is offered to our youngest learners on both campuses.

-At Bullis Charter School (BCS), TK is considered Year 1 of the 2-year kindergarten program.
-Beginning in the 2025-26 school year, children turning 4 by September 1st are eligible to enroll in TK.
+At Bullis Charter School (BCS), TK is considered Year 1 of the 2-year Kindergarten program.
+Beginning in the 2025-2026 school year, children turning 4 by September 1st are eligible to enroll in TK.
 To enter Kindergarten, a child must be age 5 by September 1st.

 Classrooms